• Marketing

 Over 65% of social media users across all three platforms expect brands to respond, regardless of whether the initial outreach from the consumer was via private message or public post.
 The expectation of receiving a response from brands decreases only slightly in public comments, compared to private messages.

-While most consumers absolutely expect a response from brands when they reach out on social media, they don’t necessarily expect an immediate response, even when the reason they reach out involves a complaint.
+While most consumers expect a response from brands when they reach out on social media, they don’t necessarily expect an immediate response, even when the reason they reach out involves a complaint.
 According to our survey, about half of social media users expect a brand to respond to their message or post about a complaint within three hours.

 Only about a quarter of consumers who communicate with brands on social media to resolve complaints expect a response in under an hour.